-1. Assist in maturing aerospace technologies to levels that show potential for commercialization or application for space exploration or national defense;

-2. Develop the means for capturing and disseminating the knowledge produced during technology-development activities in a productive and efficient manner so as to effectively transfer the technology to the private sector;

-3. Integrate CREATE activities with the educational program so students gain hands-on experience through these projects.
+- 1. Assist in maturing aerospace technologies to levels that show potential for commercialization or application for space exploration or national defense; - 2.
+Develop the means for capturing and disseminating the knowledge produced during technology-development activities in a productive and efficient manner so as to effectively transfer the technology to the private sector; - 3.
+Integrate CREATE activities with the educational program so students gain hands-on experience through these projects.

-Faculty from the Electrical and Computer Engineering and the Mechanical Departments participate in a variety of research projects under the auspices of CREATE.
+Faculty from the Electrical and Computer, Mechanical, and Industrial and Manufacturing Engineering Departments participate in a variety of research projects under the auspices of CREATE.
 Numerous opportunities exist for graduate students to conduct master's and doctoral research on CREATE projects.